lc4eu/AuthoringInterface-Backend/README.md

     "npm start"

-<br/>To start the app use the following commands - <br/>
+# To start the app use the following commands -
-    To start the backend run the following commands on one terminal- <br/>
+  - To start the backend run the following commands on one terminal- <br/>
     "cd backend"<br/>
     "source env/bin/activate"<br/>
     "python3 main.py"<br/>

-    To start the frontend run the following commands on another terminal - <br/>
+  - To start the frontend run the following commands on another terminal - <br/>
     "cd client" <br/>
     "npm start"